ttusia-cisco/SANS-Workshop-2024/README.md

 ### Development with Rego Playground
 We can use the [Rego Playground](https://play.openpolicyagent.org/) to do virtual development.
-We can copy the terraform plan outputs into the input section and work on the policy in the coding section.
-The rego output is displayed in the outputs and any print statements have display in the browser's developer console.
+* The terraform plan outputs go into the input section
+* The policy we are working on goes into the coding section.
+* The rego output is displayed in the outputs.
+* Any print statements are displayed in the browser's developer console.
 <br>
 <img src="https://i.imgur.com/BCuLgYC.png" alt="Source Control Menu" width="500"/>

 ### Local Development - Optional
 You can also do development on your local machine.
 Setting that up is covered in the [Appendix - Local Development - Optional](#appendix---local-development---optional) section.
 We will walk through it after we have gone through [Exercise 1 - Github Actions and a Failing Pipeline](#exercise-1---github-actions-and-a-failing-Pipeline), for those who are interested.

 ## Exercises